LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 use role_auth
 ```

-Before adding your admin user to the database, you need to hash the password using `bcrypt` in `node` terminal.
-Open node terminal in your projects directory:
+Before adding your admin user to the database, you need to hash the password using `bcrypt` in the `node` terminal.
+Open node terminal in your project's directory:

 ```js
 const password = require("bcryptjs").hash("admin", 10)